kennylajara/WML/README.md

 ## License

 This project is licensed under the Attribution-NonCommercial 4.0 International - see the [LICENSE](LICENSE) file for details.
 If you would like to use this project for commercial purposes, please contact me.

+> Programs created using the World Modeling Language (WML) are not subject to the WML license.
+The license for WML only
+> applies to the language itself, not to any programs or models created using it.
+Users are free to license their own programs
+> as they see fit.

 ## Contact